 If you use a Smart DNS when downloading torrents, it won’t really do anything for you.
 Since the Smart DNS doesn’t mask your IP address and encrypt your traffic, your address will still be visible to other members of the Swarm (the total number of uploaders and downloaders on a torrent).
 Plus, your ISP will see that you are downloading torrents, which can be a problem if that’s a sensitive legal issue in your country.

 No, you can’t do that with a Smart DNS since the service doesn’t hide your real IP address.
 As a result, the firewall restrictions imposed by the admin on the network will continue applying to you even if you use a Smart DNS.

 What’s more, we offer user-friendly apps that run on the most popular platforms (Windows, macOS, iOS, Android, Android TV, Amazon Fire TV).
-Plus, you can manually set up our Smart DNS service on tons of other platforms with the help of our step-by-step tutorials.

 And if you’re interested in using a proxy service, you’ll be happy to know our VPN servers double as proxy servers – and you can use them free of charge whenever you want.